-Tickets are normal prices for each screening, with special discounted rates of $14 (Adult) and $12 (Conc/Priv Card) per film when purchased as a double - take the below links to purchase the double pass and use the supplied redemption code to book your tickets:
+Tickets are normal prices for each screening with special discounted rates of $14 (Adult) and $12 (Conc/Priv Card) per film when purchased as a double - available at the box office only.

 Please note a $1.50 surcharge applies to the pass when purchased online.

 Seberg is inspired by real events about the French New Wave darling and Breathless star, Jean Seberg, who in the late 1960s was targeted by Hoover’s FBI, because of her political and romantic involvement with civil rights activist Hakim Jamal.